 One of the most popular dashboards because it shows you which projects are at risk, and which are on track.
-Its most popular tabs are Portfolio Scoreboard, Project Health, Estimated Revenue, Summary Status, and Time Submitted.
+Its most popular tabs include Portfolio Scoreboard, Project Health, and Estimated Revenue.
 It is intended for executives, portfolio owners, and project managers.

 Provides visibility into allocations, scheduled hours, which resources are available to take on additional work and when.
 Useful for determining staffing needs, when you need to ramp up or redistribute your workforce.
 Its most popular tabs include Billable Capacity Forecasting, Daily Schedule, and Weekly Availability.
 It is intended for resource and traffic managers.

 Perfect for contributors and project managers who don't need access to schedules or allocations; also for sharing project information with contractors or freelancers since no financial data is included.
 You get a high-level overview of a member's time, projects, and tasks.
-Its most popular tabs are User Time Entry Scorecard, Project Manager Scorecard, User Task Scorecard.
+Its tabs include User Time Entry Scorecard, Project Manager Scorecard, and User Task Scorecard.

 Goes hand-in-hand with Master Planning, and shows hard and soft allocations by user or by role.
 You can also see what unnamed resources are on projects.
 Its most popular tabs include Capacity, Allocations, Staffing Breakdown, and Capacity Scenario.
 It is intended for resource and traffic managers.

 Tells you who has and has not logged time and expenses.
-Its most popular tabs are Time Audit Summary, Time Approvals by Project, Time Entry Log w/Notes, and Expense Log w/Notes.
+Its most popular tabs include Time Audit Summary, Time Audit Detail, and Time Approvals by Project.
 Intended for project managers and team leads.